mednche/mednche.github.io/_posts/2018-05-04-language-of-brexit.md

 excerpt_separator: <!--more-->
 ---

-An application of Topic modelling to identify the relationship between topics in British tabloids and those on the twitter sphere.
+An application of Topic Modelling to identify the relationship between topics in British tabloids and those on the twitter sphere.
 <!--more-->